-Results from the 2021 survey indicated continued lower safety belt use among occupants in pickup trucks (81.6%) when compared to other vehicle types (Figure 7).
-Front seat occupants in sport utility vehicles (SUVs) were most likely to be belted (93.7%), followed by occupants in passenger cars (90.0%) and vans (89.9%).
-Between the years 2016-2021, safety belt use increased in SUVs somewhat, but remained stagnant in passenger cars and vans (Figure 8).
-Usage in SUVs saw the largest increase from 2019 (1.6 percentage points).
+As in all previous measures, results from the 2023 survey indicated continued lower safety belt usage among occupants in pickup trucks (82.7%) when compared to other vehicle types (Figure 7).
+Occupants in sport utility vehicles (SUVs) were most likely to be belted (92.7%), followed by occupants in passenger cars (89.2%) and vans (89.1%).
+Usage increased all vehicle types from 2022 but increased most in pickup trucks to a five-year high (Figure 8).
+Nonetheless, the usage gap between pickups and other vehicle types remains consistent over time.

 Figure 8.
-Observed Safety Belt Use Rate by Vehicle Type: 2016-2021
+Observed Safety Belt Use Rate by Vehicle Type: 2018-2023

-Figure 9 shows the breakdown of safety belt use by gender and vehicle type.
-As previously indicated, the survey found male occupants wore safety belts less often than females, regardless of vehicle type.
-This year, even female usage in pickup trucks was close to 90 percent (89.9%).
+Figure 9 shows the breakdown of safety belt use by occupant sex and vehicle type.
+As previously indicated, the survey found male occupants wore safety belts less often than females and that is true regardless of vehicle type.
+In 2023, female usage in all vehicle types surpassed 90 percent, while male usage only exceeded that benchmark in SUVs (91.1%).

 Figure 9.
-2021 Observed Safety Belt Use Rate by Gender and Vehicle Type
+2023 Observed Safety Belt Use Rate by Sex and Vehicle Type

-Further evidence of the low usage in pickup trucks can be seen on the following page where use rates are examined by vehicle type and seating position (Figure 10).
-This year, drivers in pickups were observed wearing safety belts the least of all occupant categories (81.2%).
+Further evidence of the low usage in pickup trucks can be seen on the following page where use rates are examined by vehicle type and occupant seating position (Figure 10).
+Passengers have higher usage rates than drivers regardless of vehicle type.
+Occupants in pickups were observed wearing safety belts the least irrespective of occupant position.

 Figure 10.
-2021 Observed Safety Belt Use Rate by Vehicle Type and Seating Position
+2023 Observed Safety Belt Use Rate by Vehicle Type and Seating Position